gregorykemp/stonks/README.md

 * basics.py -- dumps out overview information on stocks listed on command line.
 * fscore.py -- reports Piotrosky f-score for stocks listed on command line.
 * screen1.py -- looks for stocks with high f-scores whose recent price is below estimated intrinsic value.
+* screen2.py -- improved version of screen1, adds check that recent price is below long-term trends.
 * bmw1.py -- draws a BMW chart for the named stocks.